-- Pre-Adverse Action email is sent to Candidate
+- Pre-Adverse Action email is sent to the Candidate.

 - If the Candidate provides compelling information to you, the employer, the Adverse Action process may be halted by clicking Cancel Adverse Action.

-If a Candidate provides compelling evidence to make you reevaluate the information returned in the report, click Cancel Adverse Action to end the process.
+If a Candidate provides compelling evidence that makes you reevaluate the information returned in the Report, click Cancel Adverse Action to end the process.
 The Cancel button will appear in the Actions pane where the Engage and Pre-Adverse Action buttons were located before the Adverse Action was initiated.

-Cancelling Adverse Action will cancel the Post Adverse Action email, and allow you to proceed to Engage the Candidate.
+Cancelling the Adverse Action will cancel the Post Adverse Action email and allow you to Engage the Candidate.